dmptrluke/ramen/README.md

 ## How to use
 First, get NPM/nodejs installed.
 And grab all the files, of course.

-Then, install a few things:
-`npm i`

 Make a copy of `config.default.json` called `config.json`, and fill out the details.
+Then you'll need to run two commands:

+Install a few things:
+`npm ci`

 Then go mining:
 `npm start`